LaughingSun/eson-js/docs/spec.md

     1. Return _unfiltered_.

-The abstract operation Walk is a recursive abstract operation that takes two parameters: a <var>holder</var> object and the String <var>name</var> of a property in that object.
-Walk uses the value of <var>reviver</var> that was originally passed to the above parse function.
+The abstract operation Walk is a recursive abstract operation that takes two parameters: a *holder* object and the String *name* of a property in that object.
+Walk uses the value of *reviver* that was originally passed to the above parse function.

 1. Let _val_ be the result of calling the [[Get]] internal method of _holder_ with argument _name_.